sialiaaaaa/sialia-site/posts/vizier-penny-dreadful.md

 ## Introduction

 This is an unedited, unexplained collection of notes on my 5th edition _Dungeons & Dragons_ campaign that ran from 2020 to 2023.
-A summary from one of my <strong class="koraki">someone</strong> is available elsewhere on this site, and perhaps eventually I'll do a nicer write-up of the story.
+A summary from one of my <strong class="koraki">players</strong> is available [[../content/freebird-adventure-log|elsewhere on this site]], and perhaps eventually I'll do a nicer write-up of the story.
 For now, I'll just archive some of the worldbuilding and cosmology for posterity.
 Enjoy!

 ## Encounters